steveseguin/electroncapture/README.md

 - Right click to bring up the context menu, which allows you to close the app.
 You can also press ALT-F4 in many cases.

+- You can disable hardware-assisted rendering by passing '-a 0' to the command line when lauching; this can help hide the windows mouse cursor with some setups when using BitBlt capture mode.

 #### For Mac users:

 - You can hover your mouse cursor over the top-left corner of the app to show the close button.